gemrb/gemrb/README.md

 a windows install, use a compatible installer, WINE or extract it manually from the CDs using the unshield tool.

-Documentation can be found converted on the [website](http://www.gemrb.org/wiki/doku.php?id=documentation), while the sources are in gemrb/docs/en/ and the [gemrb.6 man page](http://www.gemrb.org/wiki/doku.php?id=docs:manpage).
+Documentation can be found on the [website](https://gemrb.github.io/Documentation), while the sources are in gemrb/docs/en/ and the [gemrb.6 man page](http://www.gemrb.org/wiki/doku.php?id=docs:manpage).